quantum-ods/qmlcourse/qmlcourse/book/intro/en/intro.md

 ## About the lecture

-The lecture has no learning meaning but tries to answer questions that can have anyone who faces the topic of quantum computing for the first time
+The lecture has no learning meaning but tries to answer questions that can have anyone who faces the topic of quantum computing for the first time:

 - what is computing this?
 - why do we need all this stuff?